 The Peace & Justice Network (PJN) Pakistan is a national Civil Society Network consisting of 52 organizations registered under Section 42 as a not for profit rights based network with Securities & Exchange Commission of Pakistan (SECP), working across Pakistan (in all provinces and territories, including GB and AJK) to enhance legal empowerment, to improve access to justice of poor and vulnerable communities, to protect and promote human rights, to ensure social justice and to advocate and support rule of law reforms.
 PJN core focus is on the implementation of Sustainable Development Goal (SDG) 16 Peace, Justice and Strong Institutions.
 We believe that if we want Peace in Pakistan, we have to work for Justice.
 PJN Profile

-"A peaceful society governed by laws where the rights of individuals are secure".
+"A peaceful and inclusive society governed by laws where the rights of individuals are secure".

 Our core strength is our ability to provide upstream policy advice based on ground realities which can help improve the delivery if justice sector services that reflect the needs and priorities of citizens, especially those who are vulnerable.

 Public awareness plays an important role in articulating demand for social, political and legal reform as well as changing attitudes and knowledge on law and justice.
 Awareness of legal and constitutional rights amongst the general public, especially with respect to fundamental rights which must be protected at all costs.